What is the survey question that will prioritize your #CX roadmap?

 The second approach is better.
 However, even in that order, we still do not have enough information to know what to prioritize when we receive the negative results.

-Let’s say a customer said he/she did not like your checkout experience and your returns experience.
+Let’s say someone filled out a customer experience survey and said he/she did not like your checkout experience and your returns experience.
 How would you know which one to fix first?
 One approach is to identify the experience customers dislike more and fix that first.
 Another, is to identify the one that is the “low hanging fruit.”
 The low hanging fruit is the less costly and time consuming problem to fix.
 Alternately, a third approach is to fix what you can control and de-prioritize the solution that requires you to influence other departments.

 All of these approaches are the wrong way to prioritize your results.